 ADVERTISING

-The chemical elements from which humans and their environment are made are created in space.
-Extreme conditions such as high temperatures, pressures, and densities characterize these processes.
-With the new international accelerator center FAIR (Facility for Antiproton and Ion Research), currently being built at GSI in Darmstadt, such conditions can be recreated in the laboratory for the first time.
-The facility will deliver particle beams of previously unattained intensity and quality, thus enabling new insights into the structure of matter and the evolution of the universe – from the Big Bang to the present day.
+The chemical elements that make up humans and their environment are formed in space.
+Extreme conditions such as high temperatures, pressures, and densities shape these processes.
+With the new international accelerator center FAIR (Facility for Antiproton and Ion Research), currently under construction at GSI in Darmstadt, such conditions can be recreated in the laboratory for the first time.
+The facility will deliver particle beams of unprecedented intensity and quality, thus enabling new insights into the structure of matter and the evolution of the universe – from the Big Bang to the present day.
 Applications in medicine and technology are also part of the research.

-In his lecture, Professor Nilsson will provide an overview of the scientific questions and possibilities of FAIR.
+In his lecture, Professor Nilsson will give an overview of the scientific questions and possibilities of FAIR.

 About the speaker

 Thomas Nilsson studied Engineering Physics at Chalmers University of Technology in Gothenburg.
-He earned his doctorate at the then Technical University of Darmstadt, among other institutions, and later worked as a coordinator at CERN's ISOLDE facility.
-From 2005 to 2006, he conducted research at TU Darmstadt and Chalmers University.
-Nilsson has been a professor of physics in Gothenburg since 2009, and since 2017 he has also served as head of the Department of Physics and a member of the university's executive board.
-He is a member of the Physics Class of the Royal Swedish Academy of Sciences, which is responsible for selecting Nobel Laureates.
+He earned his doctorate at, among other institutions, the former Technical University of Darmstadt and later worked as a coordinator at CERN's ISOLDE facility.
+From 2005 to 2006, he conducted research at the Technical University of Darmstadt and Chalmers University.
+Since 2009, Nilsson has been a professor of physics in Gothenburg, and since 2017, he has also served as head of the physics department and a member of the university's governing board.
+He is a member of the Physics Class of the Royal Swedish Academy of Sciences, which is responsible for selecting Nobel laureates.

-His research focuses on fundamental interactions in subatomic systems, particularly in atomic nuclei with a large excess of neutrons or protons.
+His research focuses on the fundamental interactions in subatomic systems, especially in atomic nuclei with a large excess of neutrons or protons.

-Further information about registration, access and the course of the event can be found on the event website at www.gsi.de/wfa .
+Further information about registration, access and the event schedule can be found on the event website at www.gsi.de/wfa .

 (RED/GSI)